ubghacking/ubghacking.github.io/_posts/2023-06-26-chisel-pivoting-part2.md

 Third Network: 172.18.3.0/24
 Third Pivot Machine: 172.18.3.20

-This is where we are picking up, with an established SSHuttle session to DC01.
-At this point, I will assume you have comrpomised the domain, and have discovered DC02, available at 172.18.2.15, and require access to 172.18.2.0/24:
+We are picking up from where Part 1 left off, with an established SSHuttle session to 172.18.1.0/24.
+At this point, I will assume you have comrpomised DC01, and have discovered 172.18.2.0/24, with DC02:

 <img src="/images/posts/pivoting/Pivoting_Part2_Initial.PNG" alt="pivoting-part2-initial" width="500"/>